andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/patterns-and-practices/converting-complex-objective-c-macros-swift-functions.md

     return UIColor(red: red, green: green, blue: blue, alpha: alpha) }</pre>

 The main thing to keep in mind is that the output of the macro/function is the focus.
-The internals could change to better-adapt to Swift&#8217;s features if you desire.
+The internals could change to better-adapt to Swift's features if you desire.
 If the macro was ugly inside, make it nice in Swift!

 ### Where should the function go?

-  * For organization&#8217;s sake, you could create a new .swift file and place the function inside it at the global level.
+  * For organization's sake, you could create a new .swift file and place the function inside it at the global level.
 This would provide the most convenient transition for your Objective-C to Swift conversion, because `#defines` were available wherever you imported the Objective-C header file.
   * Alternatively, you could encapsulate the function in a class/struct/enum.

 ### Wrapping up